axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

  <p>In this case, the revenue happens because of the work we all do.
 I could not build pumps at the same rate (and quality) by myself.</p>

 <h1>In Conclusion&hellip;</h1>
  <p>It seems that even individual results are based on the work of communities.
+For example, in the case of muy Patreon sponsorships I know that what I am doing is thanks to 1) the people who built YouTube and 2) youtubers who normalized publishing videos for a living.
+But they already got compensated enough for their contributions to bring to this point.
+It could be that people who view my videos should benefit, too, I can use <span class="_paradigm">RAD</span>s to do so.</p>
-It seems, them, that we need groups, after all.</p>
+ <p>In any case, it seems that we need groups, after all.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>